Benders Subproblem Decomposition for Bilevel Problems with Convex Follower: A Dedicated Benders Decomposition Method for BSOCP

-This section proposes a novel decomposition method for the Benders subproblem arising in MIBPSD.
+This section discusses a dedicated solution method for Problem (MISOCP), which builds upon the Benders decomposition method---a solution technique that has been widely used for solving large-scale MILP and MISOCP problems.
 Benders Decomposition (BD) is defined by a Relaxed Master Problem (RMP) and a Benders SubProblem (BSP).
-The RMP generates a guess $\hat x \in \X$ and its initial version is simply
+Initially, the RMP corresponds to Problem \eqref{prob:bl:1st} with Constraint \eqref{prob:bl:1st:constr} relaxed:

+At each iteration, BD generates a guess $(\hat x, \hat t)$ by solving the RMP and then checks whether $(\hat x, \hat{t})$ violates the relaxed constraint or not by solving the BSP, which is defined by the dual of $f(\hat x)$.
+There are three possible cases: (i) $f(\hat x) = \infty$ (i.e., $\hat x$ is out of the domain of $f$); (ii) $f(\hat x)< \infty$ but $(\hat x, \hat t)$ violates Constraint \eqref{prob:bl:1st:constr}; (iii) $f(\hat x)< \infty$ and $(\hat x, \hat t)$ satisfies Constraint \eqref{prob:bl:1st:constr}.
+For infeasible cases (i) and (ii), BD respectively generates feasibility and optimality cuts using an unbounded ray and an optimal solution of the BSP to cut off the current guess, which is illustrated in Figure \ref{fig:benders}.
+BD repeats this procedure until it reaches a predetermined gap or encounter case (iii).
+The detailed idea behind the Benders cuts can be found in many optimization textbooks (e.g., \cite{wolsey1998integer,conforti2014integer,junger200950}).